|

 programs at school.
 There were fishing, hunting and picnics.

+There were lots of books and � they loved reading.
 There are approximately eight lakes in area.
 Emil

 Hokkanens had a resort on Grave Lake, and Waimeno Anttila had one on